 NARRATRICE

-He earned the nickname “The Wakeful Sleeper” as he succumbed to the temptation of the great surrealist sleeps better than any other.
-They all surrendered to them.
+He earned the nickname “The Wakeful Sleeper” because, more than any other member of the group, he was tempted by the great surrealist experiments in sleep.
+Soon they were all trying it.

 TC : 04 28 09

 NARRATRICE

 In what resembled a collective trance, Desnos would always be the first to nod off.
 In his sleep, amid much reciting, singing and sighing, he would tell strange tales and write them down…